Maraimalai Nagar Kamarajar railway station

-Maraimalai Nagar - Kamarajar railway station is one of the railway stations of the – section of the Chennai Suburban Railway.
+Maraimalai Nagar - Kamarajar railway station (station code: MMNK) is one of the railway stations of the – section of the Chennai Suburban Railway.
 It serves the town of Maraimalai Nagar, a suburb of the Chennai Metropolitan Area located in Chengalpattu district.
 It is situated at a distance of 47 km from Chennai Beach junction and is located on NH 45 in Maraimalai Nagar, with an elevation of 55 m above sea level.
-Government of India renamed the station after the INC(O) founder and the former Chief Minister of Tamil Nadu K. Kamaraj.
+The Government of India renamed the station after the INC(O) founder and the former Chief Minister of Tamil Nadu K. Kamaraj.

+The station has three platforms, of which two are used for suburban rail.
+All three platforms may accommodate longer trains running between locations such as Chennai and Trichy.

 History

 The lines at the station were electrified on 9 January 1965, with the electrification of the –Chengalpattu section.